-New studies reveal that cost competitiveness of manufacturing across the globe has shifted.
+New studies reveal that the cost competitiveness of manufacturing across the globe has shifted.
 For example, according to the Boston Consulting Group, even though China remains the number one country in terms of manufacturing competitiveness, the manufacturing cost advantage over the U.S. has shrunk to less than 5 percent.

 Changes in Labor Cost